Foreign trade

 Economic unit | |

-Enterprises that have export-import transactions FRAME List of VAT-registered enterprises who have dispatched goods to or received goods from EU countries, excluding enterprises whose turnover is below the statistical threshold.
-This is list is based on the value added tax return data of the Estonian Tax and Customs Board.
-Data from customs declarations marked with EX (exports) and IM (imports) on trade with non-EU countries.
-Enterprises engaged in the capture of marine organisms and products in the open sea and the sale of these products in foreign harbours. | |
+Economic units which have trade in goods transactions with EU countries and non-EU countries FRAME List of VAT-registered enterprises who have dispatched goods to EU countries, excluding enterprises whose turnover is below the statistical threshold.
+This list is based on the value added tax return data of the Estonian Tax and Customs Board.
+List of enterprises importing goods from EU countries.
+The list is based on micro-data received from other EU Member States.
+List of enterprises engaged in trade with non-EU countries.
+The list is based on the customs declarations of the Estonian Tax and Customs Board.
+List of enterprises engaged in the capture of marine organisms and products in the open sea and the sale of these products in foreign harbours. | |

 Estonia as a whole | |

-The value of exports and imports of goods in current prices – euro Net weight of exported and imported goods – kg Exporters and importers (enterprises) – number The quantity and unit of the commodity exists if the corresponding commodity code of the Combined Nomenclature (CN) has a supplementary unit other than kilograms (e.g. litre, piece, etc.) |
+Value of exports and imports of goods at current prices – euro Net weight of exported and imported goods – kg Exporters and importers (enterprises) – number The quantity and unit of the commodity are available if the corresponding commodity code of the Combined Nomenclature (CN) has a supplementary unit other than kilogram (e.g. litre, piece, etc.). |

-DIRECTLY APPLICABLE LEGAL ACTS COMMISSION IMPLEMENTING REGULATION (EU) 2016/1253 of 29 July 2016 amending Regulation (EU) No 92/2010 as regards the data exchange between customs authorities and national statistical authorities and the compilation of statistics REGULATION (EU) 2016/1724 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 14 September 2016 amending Regulation (EC) No 471/2009 on Community statistics relating to external trade with non-member countries as regards conferring of delegated and implementing powers upon the Commission for the adoption of certain measures Commission Regulation (EU) No 113/2010 of 9 February 2010 implementing Regulation (EC) No 471/2009 of the European Parliament and of the Council on Community statistics relating to external trade with non-member countries, as regards trade coverage, definition of the data, compilation of statistics on trade by business characteristics and by invoicing currency, and specific goods or movements Commission Regulation (EU) No 92/2010 of 2 February 2010 implementing Regulation (EC) No 471/2009 of the European Parliament and of the Council on Community statistics relating to external trade with non-member countries, as regards data exchange between customs authorities and national statistical authorities, compilation of statistics and quality assessment Regulation (EC) No 91/2003 of the European Parliament and of the Council of 16 December 2002 on rail transport statistics Commission Delegated Regulation (EU) 2021/1704 of 14 July 2021 supplementing Regulation (EU) 2019/2152 of the European Parliament and of the Council by further specifying the details for the statistical information to be provided by tax and customs authorities and amending its Annexes V and VI (Text with EEA relevance) Commission Implementing Regulation (EU) 2020/1197 of 30 July 2020 laying down technical specifications and arrangements pursuant to Regulation (EU) 2019/2152 of the European Parliament and of the Council on European business statistics repealing 10 legal acts in the field of business statistics (Text with EEA relevance) Commission Implementing Regulation (EU) 2021/1225 of 27 July 2021 specifying the arrangements for the data exchanges pursuant to Regulation (EU) 2019/2152 of the European Parliament and of the Council and amending Commission Implementing Regulation (EU) 2020/1197, as regards the Member State of extra-Union export and the obligations of reporting units (Text with EEA relevance) Regulation (EC) No 2019/2152 of the European Parliament and of the Council of 27 November 2019 on European business statistics, repealing 10 legal acts in the field of business statistics (Text with EEA relevance) Regulation (EC) No 471/2009 of the European Parliament and of the Council of 6 May 2009 on Community statistics relating to external trade with non-member countries and repealing Council Regulation (EC) No 1172/95 OTHER LEGAL ACTS Not available OTHER AGREEMENTS Statistical Office of the European Union (Eurostat) Organisation for Economic Co-Operation and Development (OECD) International Cocoa Organization (ICCO) International Monetary Fund (IMF) Food and Agriculture Organization (FAO) United Nations (UN) |
+DIRECTLY APPLICABLE LEGAL ACTS Commission Delegated Regulation (EU) 2021/1704 of 14 July 2021 supplementing Regulation (EU) 2019/2152 of the European Parliament and of the Council by further specifying the details for the statistical information to be provided by tax and customs authorities and amending its Annexes V and VI (Text with EEA relevance) Commission Implementing Regulation (EU) 2020/1197 of 30 July 2020 laying down technical specifications and arrangements pursuant to Regulation (EU) 2019/2152 of the European Parliament and of the Council on European business statistics repealing 10 legal acts in the field of business statistics (Text with EEA relevance) Commission Implementing Regulation (EU) 2021/1225 of 27 July 2021 specifying the arrangements for the data exchanges pursuant to Regulation (EU) 2019/2152 of the European Parliament and of the Council and amending Commission Implementing Regulation (EU) 2020/1197, as regards the Member State of extra-Union export and the obligations of reporting units (Text with EEA relevance) Regulation (EC) No 2019/2152 of the European Parliament and of the Council of 27 November 2019 on European business statistics, repealing 10 legal acts in the field of business statistics (Text with EEA relevance) OTHER LEGAL ACTS Not available OTHER AGREEMENTS Statistical Office of the European Union (Eurostat) Organisation for Economic Co-Operation and Development (OECD) International Cocoa Organization (ICCO) International Monetary Fund (IMF) Food and Agriculture Organization (FAO) United Nations (UN) |

 The dissemination of data collected for the purpose of producing official statistics is guided by the requirements provided for in sections 32, 34, 35, 38 of the Official Statistics Act. | |